Evaluation of Academic Administrators

 Academic Administrator: the Executive Vice President for Academic and Research Affairs, deans, department chairs, as well as others who (a) have a title of associate dean or vice-president or above and (b) who are charged with the responsibility for oversight of academic processes within an academic unit, including but not limited to academic affairs, faculty affairs, student affairs, and admissions.
 These criteria apply regardless of whether an individual is appointed with or without compensation.
 Additionally, assistant deans with a greater than thirty-percent appointment may be reviewed if it is determined that they have significant decision making authority related to faculty and/or student matters.

 Evaluations of Academic Administrators must be scheduled at least every six years but may be scheduled more frequently at the discretion of each school’s dean and the President.
 The evaluations are conducted in accordance with the processes outlined below.
+Guidelines for the review of department chairs can be found here.

 A. Initiating the Evaluation